-Relevant clause Objectives Clause 19 Infrastructure Clause 19.02 Community Infrastructure Clause 19.02.
-Open space Ensure that land use adjoining conservation reserves complements the open space in terms of visual and noise impacts, preservation of vegetation and treatment of waste water to reduce turbidity and pollution.
-Local Planning Polic у Municipal Strategic S Statement Clause 21.01 Municipal Profile The Murray River corridor accommodates the majority of the region's population and irrigated agriculture.
+Relevant clause Objectives Clause 19 Clause 19.02 Clause 19.0206S Open space Infrastructure Community Infrastructure Ensure that land use adjoining conservation reserves complements the open space in terms of visual and noise impacts, preservation of vegetation and treatment of waste water to reduce turbidity and pollution.
+Local Planning Police Ey .
+Municipal Strategic Statement Clause 21.01 Municipal Profile The Murray River corridor accommodates most of the the region's population and irrigated agriculture.
 The municipality is part of a wider region which features an extensive agricultural area and one of the most productive areas of the Murray Darling Basin.
 Clause 21.02 Key Influences and Issues Clause 21.02-1 Key influences and issues Environment The protection of the environmental values of the Murray River corridor.
 The river and its wetland provide significant habitat values for flora and fauna.
 Flooding is a significant environmental risk, particularly along the Murray River.
 Natural resource management The continued growth of the horticulture industry.
 The need to support dry land agriculture Built environment and heritage The protection of Aboriginal and European heritage is critical to the growth in tourism and sense of place.
 Economic development The significant potential for tourism along the Murray River Corridor.
 Infrastructure and transport The uptake of improved irrigation practices via projects such as the Northern Victorian Irrigation Renewal Project.
 Clause 21.05 Environment Clause 21.05-1 River and wetland health Objective 1 - To manage the Murray River corridor's environmental values and resource capacity.
 Clause 21.05-2 Catchment and land protection Objective 2 - To ensure the sustainable development of natural resources of land, flora, natural ecosystems and water, including groundwater.
-Clause 21.07 Built Environment and Heritage Clause 21.07-2 Heritage Objective 5 - To recognise the significance of local Aboriginal heritage.
-Clause 21.08 Economic Development Clause 21.08-2 Tourism Objective 2 - To increase visitor numbers and length of stay.
+Clause 21.07 Built Environment and Heritage Clause 21.07-2 Heritage Objective 2 - To conserve and enhance those buildings, areas and other places which are of aesthetic, archaeological, architectural, cultural, historical, scientific, or social significance, or otherwise of special cultural or natural value.
+Objective 5 - To recognise the significance of local Aboriginal Clause 21.08 Economic Development Clause 21.08-2 Tourism heritage.
+Objective 2 - To increase visitor numbers and length of stay.

-The project supports both state and local planning policy, particularly in relation to conservation of protecting and enhancing biodiversity, waterbodies and wetlands and significant landscapes of the area.
-The intention of improving on the health of these riverine environments will also support the economic development of the region which is already focused on tourism based nature activities associated with ecological value.
+The project supports both state and local planning policy, particularly in relation to the protection and enhancement of biodiversity, waterbodies and wetlands and significant landscapes of the area.
+The intention of improving on the health of these riverine environments will also support the economic development of the region which is already focused on tourism-based nature-based activities associated with ecological value.

 In particular, the project strongly supports the objectives of Clause 21.05 of the Swan Hill Planning Scheme Municipal Strategic Statement in relation to the management of the environmental values and resource capacity of the Murray River.
-Objectives for the support of other land use within the municipality is also strongly recognised.
+Objectives for the support of primary land use of dryland agriculture within the municipality is also strongly recognised.
+Any impact to this primary land use from inundation activities should be minimised and managed.